Event Virtual

 Civil society organizations have been alerting that plastic threatens human health on a global scale, and that the international community is not engaging enough to handle this problem.

-Leading experts at this session will summarize the most recent research findings on the impacts of plastics on our health and discuss the current processes ongoing at the global level to address the issue.
+Leading experts at this session summarized the most recent research findings on the impacts of plastics on our health and discuss the current processes ongoing at the global level to address the issue.

 Other Sessions